Games on Endogenous Networks: Introduction

-We subsequently specialize our framework to interpret the counterintuitive findings of \citet{Carrelletal2013}.
-We represent their environment as one of positive spillovers combined with action--link substitutes---we assume that students who study together create benefits for their peers, but more time studying makes link formation and maintenance more costly.
-We identify conditions under which a complete graph is part of a stable outcome and further conditions under which it is uniquely so.
-The overarching message of these characterizations is that the complete graph becomes harder to sustain as types get more spread out---types in the middle are necessary to induce types at the extremes to link with one another.
-We then look at a simple example in which students have one of three exogenous ability levels---low, medium, or high.\footnote{Interpreted as a mix of aptitude and preparation before their further investment in skills at the academy.} Although replacing just one medium-ability student with a high-ability student benefits the low-ability students in the group, additional replacements---representing the larger changes induced by the deliberate design of \cite{Carrelletal2013}---can reverse this effect.
-The reason is that small changes in group composition do not affect the set of stable networks---in our example, the complete network is uniquely stable at first, so all students benefit from each other's efforts---but larger changes cause the group to fragment.
-When the group divides into two cliques, one with high-ability students and one with low-ability students, low-ability students no longer experience peer effects from high-ability students, so the benefits of group design disappear.
-We discuss how the mechanism in our model closely tracks the interpretation that \citet{Carrelletal2013} give for their results.
+We then specialize our framework to interpret the findings of \citet{Carrelletal2013}.
+We represent their environment as one of positive spillovers combined with action--link substitutes.
+That is, we assume that students who spend more time studying create benefits for their peers, but more time studying also makes link formation and maintenance more costly.
+We identify conditions for a study group to be completely connected, and different conditions under which it is fragmented.
+The message of these characterizations is that the complete graph becomes harder to sustain as types get more spread out---types in the middle are necessary to induce types at the extremes to link with one another.
+Small changes in group composition that replace medium-ability cadets with high-ability ones keep the network connected and benefit low-ability cadets through better peer effects.
+However, if we make the group more bimodal in ability levels---as in the designed squadrons of \cite{Carrelletal2013}---it endogenously fragments.
+When the group divides into two cliques, one with high-ability cadets and one with low-ability students, low-ability cadets no longer experience peer effects from high-ability students, so the benefits of group design disappear.
+We discuss how the mechanism in our model closely tracks the interpretation that \citet{Carrelletal2013} conjecture for their results based on analysis of post-treatment data.